• Access

 If you’ve been reading my website, you know I love throwing extra goodies and SVG files to make your life easier.

 Here I have six different layouts you can use for your projects.
-To access them click on the yellow buttons, then save them to your computer and upload them to Cricut Design Space.

 They already have colors, but feel free to use the techniques I showed you above to personalize them however you want!

-I won’t be covering again a step by step tutorial on how I did the next ones, but I will show you how to upload them and use these templates in Cricut Design Space.
+I won’t be covering again a step-by-step tutorial on how I did the next ones, but I will show you how to upload them and use these templates in Cricut Design Space.

 My purpose with these files is to give you extra resources and ideas to work with, so you don’t feel intimidated and want to go for it!